TRV734

-TRV734 is a drug developed by Trevena Inc which acts as a biased agonist at the μ-opioid receptor, selective for activation of the G-protein signalling pathway over β-arrestin 2 recruitment.
-It is closely related to oliceridine and has a similar pharmacological profile, but unlike oliceridine which has to be injected, TRV734 is suitable to be administered orally.
+TRV734 is a drug developed by Trevena, Inc. which acts as a biased agonist at the μ-opioid receptor, selective for activation of the G protein signaling pathway over β-arrestin 2 recruitment.
+It is closely related to oliceridine (TRV130) and has a similar pharmacological profile, but unlike oliceridine which has to be injected, TRV734 is suitable to be administered orally.
+The drug reached phase 2 clinical trials for treatment of pain but was discontinued for this indication.
+It is also under development for treatment of opioid-related disorders, in association with the National Institute on Drug Abuse (NIDA) and having reached phase 1 trials for this use, but no recent development has been reported.